 A list of the currently Non-Returnable Client Assets with a brief explanation of the reason why it may not currently be transferred or distributed to Clients is available here.

 A Client with a Non-Returnable Client Asset may, at any time, elect to notify the JSAs in writing that it releases the Company from any obligation to return the Non-Returnable Client Asset.
 In which event, a Shortfall Claim shall crystallise and a proof of debt for the resulting unsecured claim (to the value of the Non-Returnable Client Asset) shall be deemed to have been submitted against the Company.
-At his time, however, there is no prospect of a payment to such claimants.
+At his time, however, however, there is no prospect of a payment to such claimants.

 - Given several instances of fraudulent communications seeking advance payments from Clients have been reported, we continue to encourage you to remain vigilant and to exercise caution when dealing with correspondence regarding the Special Administration and/or Reyker.

 - If you are in any doubt regarding the legitimacy of any communication regarding the special administration, please refer to the information provided on the dedicated webpage or contact client services directly on 0800 048 9512 or, alternatively, by email at email@example.com.
 Further information can also be found at https://www.fca.org.uk/consumers/protect-yourself-scams.